RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

     data: ${{ steps['parse'].output.content }}
 ```

-We use this action to serialize the content of the output of `roadiehq:utils:fs:parse` action so we can write it out to the console of the scaffolder
+We use this action to serialize the content of the output of `roadiehq:utils:fs:parse` action so we can write it out to the console of the scaffolder.

 #### debug:log